drupalprojects/memcache/README.txt

 ## MEMCACHE ADMIN ##

-A module offering a UI for memcache is on the way.
-It will provide stats, a way to clear the cache, and an interface to organize servers/bins/clusters.
+A module offering a UI for memcache is included.
+It provides stats, a way to clear the cache, and an interface to organize servers/bins/clusters.